kdunn-pivotal/gpdb-dayinthelife/README.md

 6. The accompanying .ppt is used to introduce each section.
 The .ppt includes animated slides for those new to MPP
 7. USE THE gpdemo-dwbi.sql SCRIPT TO EXECUTE THE STEPS IN THE DEMO.

-Originally the work of Brad Ganas
+Originally the work of Brad Ganas, updated in August of 2015 by Kyle Dunn to leverage browser-based IPython Notebook/Jupyter environment.

 BIG Thanks to those who inspired this:  Matt Neglay, Austin Rutherford, and others!!